roelbindels/stakkr-nginx-proxy/README.md

 ```

 # nginx-proxy command
-Use `maarina nginx-proxy` to add a second instance to the master nginx setup.
+Use `marina nginx-proxy` to add a second instance to the master nginx setup.